Shopify migration

 Even if you’re working with a migration expert, this step is non-negotiable.

-Step 2 - Decide what data and content to migrate to Shopify
+4. Decide what data and content to migrate to Shopify

 Not everything needs to be moved but some types of data are essential to preserve your customer experience and historical records.